luisdelaye/Mexstrain/README.md

 ### Curate the files containing the names of geographic localities

-We will asume that you have a local Nexstrain installation.
-Within the Nexstrain installation, the color_ordering.tsv file contains the names of geographic localities.
-These names are organized into: region, country, division and location.
-You can find the color_ordering.tsv file in the directory ncov/defaults/color_ordering.tsv.
+Now comes the toughest part: to assure that the names of the geographic localities are spelled the same in all files.
+First, a bit of background.
+We will asume that you have a local Nextstrain installation.
+Nextstrain store the name of geographic localities in two files: color_ordering.tsv and lat_longs.tsv.
+These files live in: ncov/defaults/ wihtin your Nextstrain installation directory.
+The first file (color_ordering.tsv) is used by Nextstrain to know if a given locality is a 'location', 'division', 'country' or a 'region'; the second file (lat_longs.tsv) keeps the coordinates.

+The names of the geographic localities in color_ordering.tsv and lat_longs.tsv have to match those in metadata.tsv.
+However, this is not always the case.
+This is because the names in metadata.tsv are captured by many different people around the world and sometimes these people introduce typos.
+In addition, the names in metadata.tsv can be in other lenguages different from English (for instance, in Spanish the vowels in the names of some geographic localities have accents, like: 'Nuevo León') and all the names in color_ordering.tsv are in English.

+To fix the above problem, we can do the following: i) change the names of the geographic localities in the metadata.tsv file so they match those of the color_ordering.tsv and lat_longs.tsv files; ii) change the names in color_ordering.tsv and lat_longs.tsv files so they match those in metadata.tsv; and/or iii) add new names to color_ordering.tsv and lat_longs.tsv files.
+At the end, the names have to be spelled correctly and without accents or other characters not found in English.
+In any case, remember that any given geographic locality (whether it is a 'location', 'division', 'country' or a 'region') has to be identified with only one name.

 The first thing to do is to assure that the names of the geographic localities in the metadata.tsv file are also found in the color_ordering.tsv file.
+We will do this for the names of the country on which you would like to focus your Nextstrain analysis (in this case, Mexico).
 For this we use the script curate_names.pl.
-Make a copy of color_ordering.tsv to your working directory and then run the script:
+We recommend you to make security copies of the original color_ordering.tsv and lat_longs.tsv files (in case you would like to recover the original files) and then make a copy of color_ordering.tsv to your working directory.
+Then run the script:

 ```
 $ perl curate_names.pl color_ordering.tsv metadata.tsv Mexico